jhfatehi/pisql-server/README.md

    <span style="color:green">`$ ssh pi@serverpi`</span>

 1. Install MySQL server.
-In Raspbian this will actually install MariaDB which is [practical the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
+In Raspbian this will actually install MariaDB which is [practicaly the same](https://blog.panoply.io/a-comparative-vmariadb-vs-mysql) as MySQL.
 The default root password for MySQL is blank.
 When running the *mysql_secure_installation* script do not change the root password and say yes to all other options.

    <span style="color:red">`$ sudo apt-get install mysql-server`
    `$ sudo mysql_secure_installation`</span>